StevenMayher/431-2021/minutepapers/README.md

 - You'll need to log into Google via CWRU to see your scores and the comments left there by the Teaching Assistants.
 - Your **Lab Code** identifies you in the roster.
 Dr. Love sent your Lab Code via email on 2021-09-10.
 (The email's subject is **431 Lab Code - please save**.)
+- Minute Papers that are between 1 and 12 hours late will receive 60% credit.
+Minute Papers that are more than 12 hours late will receive no credit.

 ## Course Participation Grades